 |Donation||Up to £160||R1800 / £95|

 You can cancel up until 48 hours before the session with no charge, and we can try to reschedule if you wish.
-Any session cancelled within 48 hours of the session is payable in full regardless of circumstances, whether we are able to reschedule it or not.
+Any session cancelled or rescheduled within 48 hours of the session is payable in full regardless of circumstances or rescheduling.